 Types of Bridge Loans

-- Simultaneous Payment Bridging Loan: This option involves paying off the home loan of your new property and the bridge loan simultaneously.
+This option involves paying off the home loan on your new property and the bridge loan simultaneously.
 On top of that, you also have less than 12 months to sell your existing one and commence your loan repayment.

 Note that these types of bridge loans are not available when you take up a bridge loan from licensed money lenders in Singapore.